 When you're 20, you don't know what to say.
 “Can you please call me by my name?”
 You're in a position where you think “I can't do anything about it.”

 Now, you guys have a lot more information in your toolkits than we did back then.
 If you ever feel like you're being patronized by someone using demeaning language or anything like that, speak up and say, “I'd prefer it if you would call me Peggy,” or whatever name you want to go by.

 It's things like that that sometimes we don't realize until later.
 Maybe it wasn't a big deal.
 Maybe it is a big deal.

 Being harassed, again, you guys have a lot more in your toolkits now in the workplace.
-There’s a lot more laws.
-There’s also been ways that you can be harassed that are just super subtle.
+There are a lot more laws.
+There have also been ways that you can be harassed that are just super subtle.

 There are many different ways that harassment occurs.
 If it makes you feel harassed, it's harassment.
 That's the bottom line.

 Make sure when you get a job, which, of course, you guys all will get awesome jobs, you check the paperwork, and you keep it because there may be some time when you may need to go back and find the person that you can go and talk to.

 Unfortunately, I did have harassment issues.
 I did deal with them.
 I went in, and I was like, “This isn't okay.”
 I was told, because this is before the strong harassment laws, “They produce a lot of money.
 Do you think you can just handle it?
 Do you think it would be okay?”
 I was like, “No, I really don't think it will be okay.”